geekau/mediastack/README.md

 set FOLDER_FOR_MEDIA=D:\Your-Media-Folder        # Change to where you want your media to be stored set FOLDER_FOR_DATA=D:\Your-App-Configs          # Change to where you want your container configurations to be stored

-FOR /D %I IN (authelia\assets authelia\secrets bazarr ddns-updater gluetun heimdall homarr\configs homarr\data homarr\icons homepage jellyfin jellyseerr lidarr mylar3 smtp plex portainer prowlarr qbittorrent radarr readarr sabnzbd sonarr swag tdarr\server tdarr\configs tdarr\logs tdarr_transcode_cache unpackerr whisparr) DO mkdir %FOLDER_FOR_DATA%\%I
+FOR /D %I IN (authelia\assets bazarr ddns-updater gluetun heimdall homarr\configs homarr\data homarr\icons homepage jellyfin jellyseerr lidarr mylar smtp plex portainer prowlarr qbittorrent radarr readarr sabnzbd sonarr swag tdarr\server tdarr\configs tdarr\logs tdarr_transcode_cache unpackerr whisparr) DO mkdir %FOLDER_FOR_DATA%\%I
 FOR /D %I IN (anime audio books comics movies music photos tv xxx) DO mkdir %FOLDER_FOR_MEDIA%\media\%I FOR /D %I IN (anime audio books comics complete console incomplete movies music prowlarr software tv xxx) DO mkdir %FOLDER_FOR_MEDIA%\usenet\%I
 FOR /D %I IN (anime audio books comics complete console incomplete movies music prowlarr software tv xxx) DO mkdir %FOLDER_FOR_MEDIA%\torrents\%I